 Check out this article on How to create a chatbot for your website in under 25 minutes and see for yourself.

-Chatbots are becoming more and more popular tools to handle company interactions with their current and potential customers.
-Yet, for some reason, the use of lead generation chatbots is lagging behind.
+Bots are becoming more and more popular tools to handle company interactions with their current and potential customers.
+Yet, for some reason, the use of chatbot lead generation tactics is lagging behind.